-Scientific Serve welcomes all the delegates and participants to the Conference on Cancer & Oncotherapy being held in London, UK.
+Scientific Serve welcomes all the delegates and participants to the Conference on Cancer Research and Oncology being held in Rome, Italy.
 They will be provided with comfortable accommodation with all the facilities that go with a 5-star treatment.
 The delegates and participants are provided with luxury amenities at their place of accommodation with breakfast, tea, sumptuous lunch.
-Transportation facilities such as carpool, from the hotel to the conference locale and back.
+Transportation facilities such as carpool, from the hotel to the conference locale and back are your own responsibility.

 Conference Dates : Oct 07, 2019 - Oct 09, 2019

 Rome, the Most Amazing Tourist Spot in the World